alxndrztsv/aws-parking-data-pipeline-synthetic/README.md

 # AWS Parking Data Pipeline

-An end-to-end data pipeline for parking meter transactions in Ireland (Dublin, Cork, Galway), built on a medallion architecture (Bronze → Silver → Gold) with fully automated AWS infrastructure.
+An end-to-end data pipeline for parking meter transactions in Ireland (Dublin, Cork, Galway, Wicklow, Sligo), built on a medallion architecture (Bronze → Silver → Gold) with fully automated AWS infrastructure.

 The data is **synthetic** — generated locally to mimic real pay-and-display parking exports — so the project can be run end-to-end on any AWS account without external data sources.